-    The west coast of Ireland offers panoramic views of the Atlantic as well as the rugged coastline, adding a unique drama to movies that feature the Cliffs of Moher.
+The west coast of Ireland offers panoramic views of the Atlantic as well as the rugged coastline, adding a unique drama to movies that feature the Cliffs of Moher, which are one of the most famous landmarks in Ireland.
 Traditional tales enriched with magic are often embedded in Irish folklore, and the mystical surroundings only compliment such stories.

 5. Leap Year (2010) – a romantic comedy

 Irish-American movie Leap Year was filmed on Inishmore, one of the three Aran Islands, with the gorgeous Cliffs of Moher in the background.
 The pinnacle moment was shot on Dun Aengus, but it remains one of the movies to feature panoramic views of the Wild Atlantic Way and the infamous cliffs.